-If you’re a student who has returned from a student exchange or study abroad, we’re here to support you.
+If you’re a student who has returned from an overseas study program, we’re here to support you.

 To help with your transition, you can take part in the many activities and programs that the Swinburne Abroad Office organises each semester.
 You can connect with other returned students who have gone through similar experiences and with incoming exchange students from your host country.

 - Orientation for incoming exchange and Study Abroad students

 - Volunteer opportunities to speak about your overseas experience

 The Student Adviser Program is an exciting initiative that allows returned students to gain valuable experience working as part of the Swinburne Abroad Team.

 - increase awareness among Swinburne students of overseas study opportunities

 - raise the profile of Swinburne Abroad among the wider university community

 - provide professional work experience to returned students in marketing and recruitment.